jk45054/CTF-writeups/Crowdstrike-AdversaryQuest-2022/Catapult Spider/3 So Much Bits/README.md

 What directly gets our attention is that the first 12 bytes (`cc2d a24c fa37 2d8b 2006 27f5`) are the same in both encrypted files.

-Could be a re-use of crypto material, but that's still speculation here.
+Could be a re-use of crypto material, but that's still speculation at this point in time.

 ### File *victim_script.py*

-This is likely the script that was used to encrypt the above files.
+This is likely the script that was used to trigger the encryption the above files.

 ## Analysis of the Encryption Script